sbweins/git-test/README.md

 # Hello world

-some new stuff
+Some new stuff

-another new line
+Another new line

+4th Line